teru01/tfv/README.md

-# tfv
+# Tfv

-tfv generates Terraform variable declarations from `var.foo` in *.tf files.
+Tfv generates Terraform variable declarations from `var.foo` in *.tf files that are not already declared.

 Only works on tf files in current directory, and generate empty description field for now.